-I’ve said before that I’m not a fan of immediately inducting a film into the CoF Hall of Fame after just one watch, but there are certain films for which its unavoidable.
+I’ve said before that I’m not a fan of immediately inducting a film into the CoF Hall of Fame after just one watch, but there are certain films for which it is unavoidable.

 Still, all those accolades don’t necessarily mean anything to the average moviegoer.
 Luckily, Parasite is an utterly exceptional piece of film, recognition entirely notwithstanding.

-Summary: There’s not a single aspect of Parasite that was anything but outstanding.
+Summary: There’s not a single aspect of Parasite that is anything but outstanding.
 An absolute masterpiece of cinema and a true must-watch.